 Dogs are social animals and have the instinct to bond with their pack members.
 For modern dogs, their pack is the humans they live with.
 As you already know, every pack has an alpha dog.
 For pet dogs, the human that feeds them and gives them attention will take the place of the alpha dog.
 This means that dogs will want to be close to their leader.
 Every dog acts this way, but some breeds like dachshunds seem to be more clingy than other dogs. dachshunds are known to follow their owners every place they go, they will even follow into the bathroom.
 Most owners find this behavior adorable.
 But if you find this problematic, this behavior can be corrected with training and loving discipline.

 Is a dachshund the right breed for you?

 Although dachshunds can be a handful when it comes to keeping them as house pets, they are a great breed to adopt.
-Apart from the negative aspects of their personality that include being sometimes stubborn and possesive, dachshunds are loyal, devoted, intelligent and full of character as well.
+Apart from the negative aspects of their personality that include being sometimes stubborn and possessive, dachshunds are loyal, devoted, intelligent, and full of character as well.

 They are known to love their owners unconditionally and are great companions.
 Moreover, they are also well known for teaching children to respect and be kind to others.
 They also make a keen watchdog and only need moderate exercise.